 Serving the Lord in Kenya through aviation

-Phil and EJ Blohm have been living in Nairobi, Kenya since July 2015, serving with AIM AIR, the aviation branch of Africa Inland Mission.
-They are passionate about coming alongside others in God’s Kingdom work.
-They have four sons; three now out of high school and one still living with them in Kenya.
+We are Phil and EJ Blohm!
+We have been living in Nairobi, Kenya since July 2015, serving with AIM AIR, the aviation branch of Africa Inland Mission.
+We are passionate about coming alongside others in God’s Kingdom work.
+We have four sons; three now out of high school and one still living with us in Kenya.

 Phil has a background in mechanical engineering.
 He loves to fix things!
 He also loves airplanes.
 Phil’s role as an airplane mechanic specialist fits both of those things!
 AIM AIR flies people and supplies in and out of eight different countries.
 The main hangar in Nairobi handles most of the inspections and repairs.
 It’s a life line for those missionaries out in the bush.